locka99/cpp-to-rust-book/features_of_rust/types.md

 The nearest thing to `void` in Rust is the Unit type.
 It's called a Unit type because it's type is `()` and it has one value of `()`.

-Technically `void` is absolutely nothing and `()` is a single value of type `()` so they're not analogous but they serve a similar purpose.
+In C/C++ when a function has nothing interesting to return, it returns `void`.
+In Rust every function that returns has to return something, so it returns `()`.

-When a block evaluates to nothing it returns `()`.
 We can also use it in places where we don't care about one parameter. e.g. say we have a function `do_action()` that succeeds or fails for various reasons.
 We don't need any payload with the Ok response so specify `()` as the payload of success:

 ```rust
 fn do_action() -> Result<(), String> {